 It’s tight quarters in there.
 But I think we made the most of it.
 I painted the ceiling the same color as the section outside the wallpaper feature in the main part of the grey bathroom.
 And we used the same feather pendant lights used over the tub.

-It’s gorgeous.
+Trust me when I tell you it is gorgeous.
 It’s an inexpensive and super durable porcelain tile, with a herringbone suiting fabric type print.
-It’s classic, but a bit edgy at the same time.
+A classic look, but a bit edgy at the same time.
 I love love love mixing patterns, as you may already know.

 Since this grey bathroom has a color scheme that is WAY more neutral than my designs usually are, the fun for me in this space was mixing different patterns and materials together.